-Images courtesy of the artist.
-Top: Deborah Burdett , Torso, 2018, wool, cloth and thread and bottom: Reliquary, (detail), 2018, tableau of found and made objects, ink, ceramic, cane hoop, fabric, weaving, yarns and metal.
+Images by Document Photography.
+Top: Deborah Burdett, Reliquary, (detail), 2018, tableau of found and made objects, ink, ceramic, cane hoop, fabric, weaving, yarns and metal.
+Bottom: Untitled (soft sculpture on musical notes), 2018, cloth, threading found musical instrument pieces.

 Constructing art from what’s held within or around.
 Not purchased or shiny but decrepit, remembered, derelict.
 Found objects saved from destruction and given new lives, new uses.
 Blemished with the qualities of traditional Japanese wabi-sabi, Deborah Burdett mends, stitches, glues, repairs and repurposes the discarded and hand-made.
 Her work combines textiles, cloth, ceramics, cottons, hair, fragments, bones and wire into patinas, surfaces, texture and scapes.
 Deborah utilises various forms of slow stitching, knitting, crochet and weaving, looking to ancient global techniques to inform her work and using inks, charcoals, acrylics and watercolours.
 These hand-felt materials formulate her ongoing research and practice of ‘CRAFT AS COMFORT’ containing text and references literal, obscure and quoted.